-On the TV side, Tim and Eric continue to spearhead various successful projects.
-In 2016, Tim wrapped new seasons of Adult Swim productions On Cinema (Season 8) and Decker (Season 1).
-Eric directed several episodes of the highly acclaimed Netflix Original series Master of None, which took home the Emmy for Best Comedy Writing and returned in 2017 for a successful season 2.
-The comedic duo’s popular Adult Swim sketch series Bedtime Stories — which mimics the sort of dark tales of human nature that fill the schedule of reality channels like A&E and Investigation Discovery, turning them into absurd and creepy yet unsettlingly ordinary vignettes — will air for a second season in 2017.
+Outside of commercials and music videos, Tim & Eric continue to spearhead various successful project.
+In 2016, Tim wrapped Adult Swim’s productions On Cinema (Season 8) and Decker (Season 1).
+Eric directed several episodes of the highly acclaimed Netflix Original series Master of None, which took home the Emmy for “Best Comedy Writing” and returned in 2017 for a successful season 2.
+The comedic duo’s popular Adult Swim sketch series Tim and Eric’s Bedtime Stories — which mimics the dark tales of human nature on reality television networks, like A&E and Investigation Discovery, while turning them into absurd yet unsettlingly vignettes of ordinary life — also aired for a second season.

 Eric has ventured into doing his own short-form directorial projects, directing a number of music videos including: Charlie XCX’s “Famous,” MGMT’s “The Youth,” Major Lazer’s “Pon de Floor,” Blonde Redhead’s “Dripping,” and John C. Reilly in Mr. Oizo’s music video “HAM.”
 He also directed commercials for IHOP, Trojan, Dr. Pepper, PlayStation, and BMW.

 In 2019, Tim acted as a writer, co-host, and executive producer of Jenny Lewis’ On the Line Online, a three hour, live listening party and variety show in anticipation of her album release.
 Other stars included St. Vincent, Beck, Jim James, Mac DeMarco, and Danielle Haim, among others.
 This same year, Tim directed a commercial for Kaiser and played a supporting role in Jordan Peele’s blockbuster horror film Us.